 You can use this handy little free tool from Google to find your keywords as well as search stats: Google Keyword Tool

-When selecting the keywords for your niche website there are a few things to focus on.
+During the selection process of your keywords for your niche website there are a few things to focus on.

 When researching your keywords and using a keyword tool, it’s best to look at the Exact Match volumes per month of a keyword.